jspecht3/terminal-tutorial/README.md

 ## Nomenclature
 When following tutorials and guides, you may run into unknown nomenclature.
 For now, you can skip this section and reference back whenever some unknown nomenclature is used.

-If there is confusing nomenclature used (in this tutorial or not), please open a pull request asking for clarification or (email)[jspecht3@illinois.edu] me, so I can add more for posterity.
+If there is confusing nomenclature used (in this tutorial or not), please open a pull request asking for clarification or email me, so it can added for posterity.

 ### <some-text>